How the USSR's Fall Unleashed a Neocon Goldrush to the Heartland

 Of course, at the time of the memo, Clarke states the US had already begun their Afghanistan war, making it actually eight countries in total.

-But the important thing to note, is how perfectly those countries align with an exact, direct route straight into that ‘backdoor’ of the ‘Heartland’ zone.
-From Lebanon on the westernmost coast, onto adjacent Syria, then Iraq, Iran, and adjacent Afghanistan, it creates a full-on sanitation corridor for the US imperial control of the famed vulnerable southwestern flank of the ‘World Island’.
+But the important thing to note, is how perfectly those countries align with a direct route straight into that ‘backdoor’ of the ‘Heartland’ zone.
+From Lebanon on the westernmost coast, onto Syria, then Iraq, Iran, and adjacent Afghanistan, it creates a full-on imperial corridor for US control of the famed vulnerable southwestern flank of the ‘World Island’.

 Circled in blue above is a point of interest: Xinjiang province of China, which is home to the Uyghurs, where US continues to exert maximum propaganda pressure to destabilize the region—a sort of ‘picking of the lock’ to China’s rear postern gate, in its most vulnerable region—China’s own Chechen Republic.